Demogorgon24242/LunarModel_Oneapi/README.md

 # Introduction

-The model is using instance segmentaion to classify the images into 4 classes of sky, ground, small rocks and big rocks denoted by grey, black, depp grey and white respectively.
+The model is using instance segmentaion to classify the images into 4 classes of sky, ground, small rocks and big rocks denoted by grey, black, deep grey and white respectively.
 Further information about the Unet architecture can be viewed at :- "https://towardsdatascience.com/unet-line-by-line-explanation-9b191c76baf5"

 The model can be optimized using parallel processing libraries or Intel Open Vino Toolkit, which we shall try to update soon.